webplatform/docs/css/properties/text-justify/index.md

 |Not_required=No
 |Examples={{Single Example
 |Description=The following examples use the '''-ms-text-justify''' attribute and the '''-ms-text-justify''' property to align text within the object.

-This example uses an inline style sheet to distribute all the lines within the object.
 |Code=...
 &lt;DIV style{{=}}"text-align:justify; text-justify:distribute-all-lines;"&gt;
     This example demonstrates how to use this property.
 This is